smanowar/Pewlett-Hackard-Analysis/README.md

 ## Summary
-Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."

 **_How many roles will need to be filled as the "silver tsunami" begins to make an impact?_**

 The "silver tsunami" is defined as, "a metaphor, used to describe the expected increase in the senior population" (definition cited from:https://www.leisurecare.com/resources/silver-tsunami-senior-living/)
-From our merged csv (fill in), we can see that the number of roles that will need to be filled as the silver tsumani makes an impact is (fill in).
+From our merged csv retiring_titles.csv, outlined in the results section above, we can see that the number of roles that will need to be filled as the silver tsumani makes an impact is (fill in).

 This number varies by job title, as seen in the chart below:

 (insert picture)